Thermochemistry and Energetics

 Enthalpy

-Enthalpy (H) is a thermodynamic property that represents the total energy of a system, including its internal energy and the work done by the system against its surroundings.
+Enthalpy (H) is a thermodynamic property that represents the total heat content of a system at constant pressure.
 Enthalpy changes (ΔH) are often used to quantify the heat flow during chemical reactions.
+A negative ΔH indicates an exothermic reaction (heat released), while a positive ΔH indicates an endothermic reaction (heat absorbed).

 Entropy

 Entropy (S) is a thermodynamic property that measures the disorder or randomness of a system.
-The change in entropy (ΔS) during a chemical reaction indicates whether the reaction is more ordered or disordered.
+The change in entropy (ΔS) during a chemical reaction indicates whether the reaction increases or decreases the disorder of the system.
+A positive ΔS indicates increased disorder, while a negative ΔS indicates decreased disorder.

 Gibbs Free Energy

 Gibbs free energy (G) is a thermodynamic potential that combines enthalpy and entropy.
+It is defined as G = H - TS, where T is the absolute temperature.
 It is used to predict the spontaneity of chemical reactions under constant temperature and pressure conditions.
+A negative ΔG indicates a spontaneous reaction, while a positive ΔG indicates a non-spontaneous reaction.

 Equipment and Techniques